 Frontiers in Education is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Education welcome submission of the following article types: Book Review, Conceptual Analysis, Correction, Editorial, Empirical Study, Evaluation, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Data Report, Protocols, Technology Report, Case Report, Classification, Clinical Trial, Community Case Study, Curriculum, Instruction, and Pedagogy and Code.
+The specialty sections of Frontiers in Education welcome submission of the following article types: Book Review, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Case Report, Classification, Clinical Trial, Community Case Study, Curriculum, Instruction, and Pedagogy, Evaluation, Policy Brief, Code and Empirical Study.

 When submitting a manuscript to Frontiers in Education, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.